Packing lunches

 • Roasted chickpeas

-If you can’t include fruit in your lunchbox due to fruit fly restrictions here are some other ways to ensure you still eat the recommended two serves a day.
+If you can’t include fruit in your lunchbox due to fruit fly restrictions, there are other ways to eat the recommended 2 serves a day.
+Serve your favourite fruits at home:

-Page Last Reviewed: 08 Feb 2023
+Page Last Reviewed: 13 Feb 2025

 Top of page